theopolisme/voice2json/README.md

 voice2json
 =============

-*Export your Google Voice call history as JSON*
+*Export your Google Voice call & text history as JSON*

-Google Takeout only offers HTML export of your Google Voice call records. `voice2json` converts these HTML files into machine-readable JSON for easier analysis.
+Google Takeout only offers HTML export of your Google Voice call and text message records. `voice2json` converts these HTML files into machine-readable JSON for easier analysis.

 ## Usage